 Finally, we close this introduction by asking the reader the following question: given two companies developing two software products that offer the same digital services, would you pay more for the company that has invested significantly more in the unit, integration, and functional test suites that are all available within the source code and can be run in automated pipelines?

 If the answer is in the affirmative, this article is for you.

 The first section of this article introduces the V-Model, an intuitive paradigm for understanding software testing.
 The following section will discuss the two stages of verification and validation before moving on to specific topics on the evolution of software testing throughout the product lifecycle.
 Finally, we explain the testing process used in Agile and contrast it with Waterfall-based approaches.

 The V-Model is a diagram representing the main stages of the Software Development Lifecycle.

-Whether you are using Agile or Waterfall to manage your deliveries, the V-model remains a faithful representation of the various stages a project goes through, albeit with minor variations such as the inclusion of an iterative element for Agile methodologies.
+Whether using Agile or Waterfall to manage your deliveries, the V-model remains a faithful representation of a project’s various stages, albeit with minor variations, such as including an iterative element for Agile methodologies.

 The different types of testing can be defined as follows:

 - Code Review: verification of requirements by manual inspection of code changes.
 Typically done on feature branches and before merging into the master branch.